Master of Strategic Communication

 - Competency-based: Submit work to understand that you will revise and re-submit until projects meet specified "competencies" or professional-level standards.
 You are encouraged through this model to improve continually until your work is client-ready.

-- Low-residency and online: In addition to the one-day on-campus residencies that occur at the beginning of each of the 5 project sequences, you will use a learning management system and resources in an online environment to work independently and as a team to master program competencies.
+- Low-residency and online: In addition to one synchronous online meeting at the beginning of each of the 5 project sequences, you will use a learning management system and resources in an online environment to work independently and as a team to master program competencies.
 Most projects are submitted online, through interactions with faculty and peers, through phone calls or videoconferencing, or asynchronously through email or online discussion boards.

 - Faculty coaching: Work directly with a Westminster College faculty member individually to acquire project guidance and feedback.
 Faculty members also evaluate your completed projects to determine they sufficiently demonstrate project learning.